 With rising utilisation and higher manpower costs, it is inevitable for healthcare costs to increase over the next few years.
 Information technology will play a crucial role in relieving some of these pressures faced by the healthcare sector with solutions such as wearable trackers and Telemedicine.
-Simpple will serve to provide solutions that can best support the healthcare industry.
+SIMPPLE will serve to provide solutions that can best support the healthcare industry.

 Contrary to popular belief, automation was not introduced as a means to replace people and human labour, but rather to work alongside human labour to boost overall workplace productivity.
-IFSC believes in the harmonisation of hardware and “heartware” and introduces a series of automated hardware that is “by the people, for the people” in an attempt to help the team perform better safely and generate higher value.
+SIMPPLE believes in the harmonisation of hardware and “heartware” and introduces a series of automated hardware that is “by the people, for the people” in an attempt to help the team perform better safely and generate higher value.

 Quality Audit System